rebeccalindert-blip/mcp-servers/plaud/README.user.md

 # PLAUD MCP User Guide

 This guide is for end users.
-It explains how to use this MCP in Claude Code to access PLAUD files, transcripts, summaries, and audio.
+It explains how to use this MCP in Claude Code or Codex to access PLAUD files, transcripts, summaries, and audio.

 ## What You Get

-After setup, Claude can use these MCP tools:
+After setup, Claude Code or Codex can use these MCP tools:

 - `plaud_auth_browser`
   - Opens PLAUD in your browser and tries to capture your login token automatically (macOS/Windows).